pravega/pravega/documentation/src/docs/pravega-concepts.md

 The [Segment Store](Segment-store-service.md) implements the Pravega data plane.
 Pravega Servers provide the API to read and write data in Streams.
 Data storage is comprised of two tiers:
 - **Tier 1:** It provides short term, low-latency, data storage, guaranteeing the durability of data written to Streams.
 Pravega uses [Apache Bookkeeper](http://bookkeeper.apache.org/) to implement
 Tier 1 Storage.
-- **Tier 2:** It provides long term storage for Stream data.
-Pravega uses HDFS, Dell EMC's Isilon or Dell EMC's Elastic Cloud Storage (ECS) to implement Tier 2 Storage.

 Tier 1 Storage typically runs _within_ the Pravega cluster.
 Tier 2 Storage is normally deployed _outside_ the Pravega cluster.
 Tiering storage is important to deliver the combination of fast access to Stream data and also allows large data storage for Streams.
-Tier 1 storage persists on the most recently written Stream data.
+Tier 1 Storage persists on the most recently written Stream data.
 As data in Tier 1 Storage ages, it is moved into Tier 2 Storage.

+- **Tier 2:** It provides long term storage for Stream data.
+Pravega uses HDFS, Dell EMC's Isilon or Dell EMC's Elastic Cloud Storage (ECS) to implement Tier 2 Storage.

 Pravega uses [Apache Zookeeper](https://zookeeper.apache.org/) as the coordination mechanism for the components in the Pravega cluster.

 Pravega is built as a data storage primitive first and foremost.
-Pravega is carefully designed to take advantage of software-defined storage, so that, the amount of data stored in Pravega is limited only by the total storage capacity of the data center.
+Pravega is carefully designed to take advantage of software-defined storage, so that the amount of data stored in Pravega is limited only by the total storage capacity of the data center.
 Once an Event is written to Pravega, it is durably stored and replicated so it can survive permanent crashes of datacenter nodes.